Skip to content

 julia

-LinearHM(NN, predictors, forcing, β)
+LinearHM(NN, predictors, forcing, targets, β)

 source